memri/pyintegrators/README.md

 ```bash
 pip install -e . && nbdev_install_git_hooks
 ```
+Here, the last commands cleans up metadata in our notebooks before we commit to git.

 ## Install with Docker
 Integrators are invoked by the Pod by launching a Docker container.
 To build the image for this container, run: